abinit/abinit/doc/mkdocs-tutorials/fold2bloch.md

 interesting consequences for transport or optical properties, which are not apparent from the folded band structure.

+!!! note

-Note: the whole output is much bigger than the sample provided above.
+    the whole output is much bigger than the sample provided above.
 For the band structure visualization proceed to the next step.

 ## 4 Unfolded band structure

 Lets visualize the unfolded band structure.
 It is different from a regular band structure plot, though.
 Now we have one additional dimension -- the Bloch